 You could try to find a good online personal injury claims calculator to get a general idea of the value of your claim.
-However, the table below will give you a good indication of the range of compensation that your claim could be worth.
+However, the table below will give you a good indication of the compensation your claim could be worth.
 These compensation brackets have been provided by the 16th edition of the Judicial College Guidelines, published in 2022, and are based on settlements from previous court cases.

 |Moderate Severe Psychological Injury (b)||£19,070 to £54,830||Significant problems with a person's ability to cope with life, education and work, possible future vulnerability.
 Cases of work-related stress resulting in a permanent or long-standing disability unable to return to employment.|